 Early in 2017, Bloomberg News estimated that Jeff Bezos had a net worth of $75.6 billion, making him the second wealthiest person in the world, second only to Microsoft founder Bill Gates.
 That summer, the rapid rise in the value of Amazon shares boosted the value of the founder’s stake by over $1 billion in a single day.
 Jeff and MacKenzie Bezos became noted philanthropists in the Seattle area.
 “Giving away money takes as much attention as building a successful company,” Jeff Bezos has said.

 In 2017, Amazon purchased national grocery retailer Whole Foods for $13.7 billion.
 While Whole Foods stores will continue to sell high-end delicacies and organic produce, they will also serve as delivery locations for Amazon’s online retail business, extending the company’s reach into ever more areas of the economy.
-As the world entered the 2017 holiday shopping season, Amazon’s stock price soared, raising the net worth of founder Jeff Bezos to more than $100 billion, making him the wealthiest person in the world.
+As the world entered the 2017 holiday shopping season, Amazon’s stock price soared, raising the net worth of founder Jeff Bezos and making him the wealthiest person in the world.
 His net worth continued to grow, and in July 2018 was estimated by the Bloomberg Billionaires’ Index to be over $150 billion, roughly $55 billion greater than that of anyone else on Earth.